Kektopular/Julia-Set-Generator/README.md

 # Julia-Set-Generator
 Just a basic program written in Python and using TensorFlow, for generating and rendering Julia sets.
+It collects a complex number for c in z_n+1 = z^2 + c with user input, which defines the set that is generated.
+You can easily change the domain, range, resolution, and color gradient through simple modifications of the code as well.

 <br>